BREAKING NEWS

 AKATO Celebrates 50 Years

 On March 28, 2026, over 150 people from all around the globe gathered in Dallas to celebrate this milestone.
 During the day, 75 black belts and students attended expert seminars by Tommy Vaughn, Kelly Cox, Colin Wee, Ysabel Merhout and Jolie Gargiulo.
 The evening banquet featured demonstrations and special speakers and, of course, the AKATO Student Awards.
 Mr. Yates started the Southwest TaeKwonDo Association in 1976, when he was just 25 years old.
 Now it has grown into a world-wide organization.
 We are still committed to furthering the traditions of the martial arts as we enter our sixth decade.
+See the photo gallery for photos of the day’s seminars.

 North Texas Karate–Jax Kutie